oconnor663/bao/docs/spec.md

 are sometimes included in the empty slice and sometimes not.
 These details may change, respecting the two guarantees above.

+## Variants

+Bao is intended to be a "one size fits most" hash function, and callers aren't encouraged to tweak the parameters.
+However, one of the reasons tree hashes haven't been nearly as broadly standardized as regular hashes, is that it's hard for all applications to agree on a perfect parameter set.
+In that light, it's somewhat inevitable that someone's going to want to make changes.
+This section is a set of suggestions for how to adjust the underlying BLAKE2 parameters, to avoid collisions between different versions of the tree.

+The **hash length** and **inner hash length** should always be set together.
+For example, if you require a variant with 64 bytes of output instead of 32, set both of those parameters to 64.

+The **max leaf length** can be adjusted if you require shorter or longer leaves.
+Smaller leaf sizes could potentially allow shorter messages to benefit from parallelism.
+Longer leaf sizes could potentially reduce the parent noded overhead.
+The potential benefits are fairly small in both cases, though, and the vast majority of applications shouldn't need to make these adjustments.

+If you require a different size for the input byte count, set **max depth** appropriately.
+For example, if you use a 64-bit integer, set max depth to 64.
+If you use a 256-bit integer, set max depth to 255 (the largest value supported by BLAKE2).
+Note that this is independent of the max leaf length.
+Technically increasing the max leaf length lowers the max depth as well, but it's cleaner to keep the two separate in the parameter set.

 ## Design Alternatives

+### Set the node offset and node depth parameters literally.

+In the [BLAKE2 spec](https://blake2.net/blake2.pdf), it was originally intended that each node would use its unique depth/offset pair as parameters to the hash function.
+The Security section above made the case that that approach isn't necessary to prevent collisions, but perhaps there could've been some value in sticking to the letter of the spec.
+There are two main reasons Bao doesn't.

+The first reason is that, by allowing identical subtrees to produce the same hash, Bao makes it possible to do interesting things with sparse files.
+For example, imagine you need to compute the hash of an entire disk, but you know that most of the disk contains all zeros.
+You can skip most of the work of hashing it, by memoizing the hashes of all-zero subtrees with power-of-two sizes.
+That trick generalizes to any pattern of bytes that repeats on a subtree boundary.
+But if we set the node offset parameter differently in every subtree, that trick no longer works.

+The second reason is simply that tracking these values requires extra bookkeeping on the part of the implementation, especially on recursive example implementations that are otherwise quite simple.

 ### Use a simplified tree mode, like KangarooTwelve does.